amrutansugaranaik/practice/books/letusC_rust/README.md

 2_G_c.rs, 2_G_g.rs, 2_G_h.rs -> long simple conditions, will do later
 Section K of chapter 2 has questions already solved in section C and G.
 3_B_a.rs -> will do later
+3_E_d.rs -> need to think an approach other than bit masking 3_E_h.rs -> will do after studying array. j,k,l -> will do later